 He introduced countermeasures against infectious diseases with a VTR of Iwate Medical University Hospital and other hospitals.

-Chairman Onuma explained that the member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ) are working diligently to research and develop safe and effective therapeutic drugs and vaccines, and that the PMAJ website provides a summary of member companies' efforts against new coronavirus infections.
+Chairperson Onuma explained that the member companies of the JPMA are working diligently to research and develop safe and effective therapeutic drugs and vaccines, and that the JPMA website provides a summary of member companies' efforts against new-type coronavirus infection.

 Clinical Trials Essential for New Drug Development

 A VTR prepared with the cooperation of the General Hanamaki Hospital introduced the "clinical trial," which is essential for the development of new drugs.
-Dr. Kimiaki Yarisawa, Director of the Department of Neurology at the hospital, and Dr. Yuji Sato, Director of the Pharmacy at the hospital, explained what a clinical trial is.
+Dr. Kimiaki Yarisawa, Director of the Department of Neurology at the hospital, and Dr. Yuji Sato, Director of the Pharmacy at the same hospital, gave an Explanation of what a clinical trial is.

 Dr. Sato also explained that if there were no clinical trials, the same treatment would continue for a long time.
 I don't know if the same treatment will really improve the disease.
 I hope that good new drugs will be introduced to the world so that they can be utilized in the treatment of patients.